A fan’s guide – the club from early doors to today

-Champions of Hungary in 2018, MOL Vidi represent the town of Székesfehérvár near Lake Balaton – and its main employer, the Videoton electrical manufacturing company, after whom the club was named until the summer of 2018.
+Champions of Hungary in 2018, Fehérvar FC represent the town of Székesfehérvár at the gateway to Lake Balaton – and traditionally, also its its main employer, the Videoton electrical manufacturing company, after whom the club was named until 2018.

 The golden era came in the mid-1980s.
 Finishing third in the league in 1984, Vidi set off on an improbable run in the UEFA Cup, beating Dukla Prague before putting four past Paris Saint-German at a shocked Parc des Princes.
 Scorer of two that night was József Szabó, ‘The Giraffe’.
 Top league scorer the previous season, Szabó would prove crucial to Vidi’s progress to the 1985 final – when his absence in the first leg played an equally vital role.

 In between, Vidi famously snuck through against Manchester United when Frank Stapleton and Arthur Albiston missed penalties in the shoot-out at the Sóstói.
 Hero of the night was goalkeeper Péter Disztl, whose brother László played at centre-back.

 The semi-final with Zeljezničar required Vidi to hold on to a 3-1 lead from the Sóstói, a crucial late away goal from József Csuhay saving the day in Sarajevo with the Bosnians 2-0 up and cruising to the final.
 ‘I put everything into that shot,’ Csuhay was to say later.
 ‘All my hope and venom.’